Old Order River Brethren: Religious practice

 The weekend long Lovefeast observance of Communion is practiced which includes preaching, singing, self examination, communal meals, and foot washing.

-Believer's Baptism is practiced after conversion, most often during the teen years.
+Believer's baptism is practiced after conversion, most often during the teen years.
 Baptism is by trine immersion in the name of the Father, the name of the Son, and the name of the Holy Spirit, in natural, outdoor water (often a pond, a river or a stream), as with other plain Brethren.
 Outdoor baptism is practiced regardless of weather.
-Old Order River Brethren have broken ice to perform baptism.
-This is symbolic of the commitment being made, to follow Jesus regardless of the cost.

-Old Order River Brethren wear a conservative form of plain dress, which has been a distinctive of them.
-Male members wear beards usually without moustaches, long pants usually of dark colors and often with suspenders, and wear button up shirts with sleeves.
-Female members wear opaque white cotton head coverings along with long cape dresses in solid cloth, or very small print.
+Old Order River Brethren wear a conservative form of plain dress.
+Male members wear beards (usually with moustaches), long pants usually of dark colors and often with suspenders, and wear button-up shirts with sleeves.
+Female members wear opaque white cotton head coverings, along with long cape dresses in solid-color cloth or very small print.
 The women's dress has a Mennonite type or attached cape on front, and a Brethren style, or loose cape back.
 As among many other plain groups, they do not require their children to dress according to the church member dress pattern until conversion, baptism and church membership; which is usually in their teens or 20s.
-Previous to this, children and youth wear modest, gender appropriate clothing.
+Prior to this, children and youth wear modest, gender-conforming clothing.

 In 1919 the Old Order River Brethren forbade the use of automobiles and thus the use of horse-drawn vehicles was generally maintained until the Musser group allowed cars in 1951 and the Strickler group in 1954.
 A third smaller and shrinking subgroup, called the "Old Church", still uses horse and buggy transportation.

 Television is not allowed, but electricity, telephones and limited internet are accepted.
-Members who feel called to a certain occupation which requires college education are not uncommon, but most of these are in service-oriented occupations such as medical and dental training.
-This is seen as continuing the ministry which Jesus had among the sick and needy, when He walked on earth.
+Members who feel called to a certain occupation which requires college education are not uncommon, but most of these are in service-oriented occupations, such as medical and dental training.
+This is seen as continuing the ministry that Jesus had among the sick and needy, when He walked on earth.

 During the 20th century the Pennsylvania German was replaced by English, which has been used exclusively in services since about the 1940s.
 Only a few members still spoke the Pennsylvania German of their ancestors by the 1990s.